drrachellowe/hydromet_dengue/README.md

 A description of each file and folder is provided below:

   **00_load_packages_data.R:** `R` script to load and process data needed to run DLNMs in INLA models.
 There is no need to run this script.
-It is sourced by the follwing scripts.
+It is sourced by the following scripts.

   **01_visual_data.R:** `R` script to explore and visualise dengue, hydrometeorological and socio-economic datasets.